MrCheatak/FEBID_py/docs/interface.rst

 Here is the list of all settings available on the control panel.

 **Load last session** – initially unchecked.
 Checking it will create a session file at the location, from where the Python command was executed.
-Lunching from the same location again will load settings used previously.
+Lunching from the same location again will load the saved settings.
 This file can be as well be manually edited to change the settings preset, i.e for a `series of simulation runs <series.html>`_.

+In `File` menu, `Open session` option allows loading a session file from a different directory.

 **Simulation volume:**